dhruvdeshwal676-analytics/customer-churn-analysis/README.md

 # 📊 Customer Churn Analysis & Prediction

-An end-to-end telecom customer churn analysis project using **Python, Machine Learning, and Power BI** to understand customer behavior, identify churn patterns, and predict customers who are at risk of leaving.
+An end-to-end telecom analytics project using **Python, Machine Learning, and Power BI** to identify churn drivers, predict customers at risk of leaving, and generate actionable customer-retention insights.

 ## 📌 Project Overview